 This post may contain affiliate links.
 Please read our disclosure policy.

-Crispy Zucchini quinoa fritters are delicious, pan-fried patties made with zucchini, carrots, Panko, and protein-packed quinoa.
-Serve these crispy fritters as an appetizer, snack, or main course.
+Zucchini quinoa fritters are protein-packed fritters made with shredded zucchini and cooked quinoa.
+Serve as an appetizer, snack, or entree.

 Want to Save This Recipe?